MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 });
 ```

-When `customAuthenticationType` is set to `CustomAuthenticationType.IDENTITY_TOKEN`, you need to add a component to your web server.
-Refer to Use Custom Authentication for more information.
+When `customAuthenticationType` is set to `CustomAuthenticationType.IDENTITY_TOKEN`, you need to provide an identity token with `getLoginToken` function.

 ### instance

-Use this property to specify the instance information for the embedded dossier.
+Use this `instance` object to specify a dossier instance for the embedded dossier.
+If you would like to make some manipulation to the dossier before it is embedded, you can use this property, e.g., answering prompts.
+If the `instance` is used, the Embedding SDK will use it instead of creating a dossier instance.

-`mid` - This instance ID.
+- `mid` - This instance ID.

-`id` - Instance ID for a report-based in-memory dossier
+- `id` - Instance ID for a report-based in-memory dossier.

-`partialManipulation` - `Boolean` that indicates the personal view partial execution status.
-If this is set to true, a personal view is in partial execution.
+- `partialManipulation` - `Boolean` that indicates the personal view's partial execution status.
+If this is set to `true`, a personal view is in partial execution.

-`status` - The personal view partial execution status.
+- `status` - The personal view's partial execution status.
 If this is true, it indicates a personal view is in partial execution.

 #### Required?